celery/celery/docs/userguide/executing.rst

     ...                 expires=datetime.now() + timedelta(days=1)

-When a worker receives a task that has been expired it will mark the task as :state:`REVOKED` (:exc:`~celery.exceptions.TaskRevokedError`).
+When a worker receives an expired task it will mark the task as :state:`REVOKED` (:exc:`~celery.exceptions.TaskRevokedError`).

 .. _executing-serializers: